Beat The Post-Summer Blues With This Super Simple Planning Guide

 - Have an up-to-date Life Insurance policy [Learn More: All You Need To Know About Life Insurance]

 - Let all your medical decisions be known.
-[Learn More: Get an Advance Directive, which is your Living Will and Health Care Proxy snuggled together in a neat little package]
+[Learn More: Get an Advance Directive, which is your Living Will and Health Care Proxy snuggled together in a neat little package; Find and download your State's Advance Directive Form here]

 - Neatly organize all your household accounts, vehicle information, and important papers so even a stranger could understand them.
 This means the bills will still be paid and the power will stay on.
 [Learn More: All You Need To Know About Organizing Important Documents]

-- Document and share where you keep those priceless digital photos and videos you've taken of the family so they won't disappear into a digital void.
+- Document and share where you keep your passwords and all those priceless photos and videos you've taken of the family so they won't disappear into a digital void.
 [Learn More: How To Create A Digital Estate Plan]

 People Without Kids Under 18

 Choose one (Again, please do it in your head.)

 - If something were to happen to me tomorrow, my friends and family, while sad, would be able to close out my estate within a reasonable amount of time.

 - If something were to happen to me tomorrow, my friends and family, while sad, would have to spend the next year unraveling the mess I’ve left behind.
 Their sadness will probably turn to frustration.
 Sorry!

 Things you need to do to keep your family and loved ones from cursing you beyond the grave: